Las Navas: Transportation

+Within the municipality, travel between barangays closer to the Poblacion is now made possible through motorcycles and pedicabs using the local farm-to-market road system.
+For far-flung barangays that are not connected to the local farm-to-market road network, small motorboats and bancas are still used today for travel from the barangays to the poblacion.
+Some locals also prefer to hike continuing the age-old tradition.

 Communication facilities

 A Telecom Office and a municipal Post Office are the only major communication facilities of the town.
 Both facilities are located in the municipal compound in La Purisima St., Jolejole District.

-For long-distance calls or calls outside the province, the residence avail of the communication facilities at Catarman – the capital town.
-But nowadays the town also used cellphones.

 The town has two cell sites, smart and globe communication.
 The internet connection is now available through globe tattoo.
 Signal reaches to different barangay in this municipality.

 Water supply

-Water works system (Level II) serves the poblacion of Las Navas.
+No functioning water works system currently serve the poblacion of Las Navas.
 In the barangays, individual households usually obtain water from wells, springs, rain catchment and from the river.

 Education

 Education is given emphasis and is the top priority among the programs of the municipality.
 Educational facilities include an elementary school district offering all levels (Grades 1 through 6), while 39 barangay primary schools offer limited levels.